Back to Knowledgebase

 Breast milk is more delicate.
 It separates in the fridge (the cream rises) and needs gentle swirling, never vigorous shaking, to recombine.
 Warm it slowly in a water bath or warmer, and aim for body temperature.

 Formula is more forgiving once it has been correctly prepared.
 It can be warmed the same ways, and shaking is less of a concern.
-Just remember that freshly made formula should be cooled, not warmed — the recipe already involves hot water (see preparing formula safely).
+Just remember that freshly made formula should be cooled, not warmed — the recipe already involves hot water (see Preparing Formula Safely).

 Once You've Warmed It — the Clock Starts